hdcodedev/snowfall/README.md

 [![npm version](https://img.shields.io/npm/v/@hdcodedev/snowfall.svg)](https://www.npmjs.com/package/@hdcodedev/snowfall)

 > Why?
-Because some tokens must be burned for fun.
+Because some tokens must be used for fun.

 Cinematic snowfall for React.
 Tens of thousands of GPU-rendered flakes with depth, gusting wind, motion streaks and haze, plus snow that drifts and piles up on your page.